geerlingguy/ansible-collection-php_roles/README.md

     TODO.

+### Pushing a new version

+Currently the process of building and pushing a new version artifact to Galaxy is manual.
+This process will be automated based on tags/releases via Travis CI soon, but for now, here is how to release a new version:

+  1. Make sure the `version` string in `galaxy.yml` matches the version of the collection you wish to publish (should correspond to the latest Git tag).
+  2. Build the collection artifact: `ansible-galaxy collection build geerlingguy.php`
+  3. Publish the collection artifact: `ansible-galaxy collection publish ./geerlingguy-php-1.2.3.tar.gz --api-key=[key goes here]`

 ## Author

 This collection was created in 2019 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/) and [Ansible for Kubernetes](https://www.ansibleforkubernetes.com).